 - Obtaining a favorable arbitration award denying all of claimants’ claims against client VarTec Telecom in a complex dispute involving more than $300 million after two-week expedited proceeding in Washington, D.C.

-- On behalf of a joint venture consisting of The Retail Connection and Colonial Properties Trust, obtaining a favorable settlement of litigation brought in Dallas County which encumbered our clients’ commercial real estate valued at over $70 million, thereby enabling our clients to secure a sales contract and, ultimately, to close on the sale of the property.
+- On behalf of a joint venture consisting of The Retail Connection and Colonial Properties Trust, obtained a favorable settlement of litigation brought in Dallas County which encumbered our clients’ commercial real estate valued at over $70 million, thereby enabling our clients to secure a sales contract and, ultimately, to close on the sale of the property.

 - Defended a national commercial aggregates company by obtaining summary judgment in an arbitration proceeding based on the principle that a seven-figure liquidated damages clause sought to be enforced by plaintiffs was an impermissible penalty.
 The arbitration panel consisted of three retired Dallas County Judges and their unanimous ruling eliminated all of plaintiffs’ claims ten days prior to the scheduled hearing.

-Additionally, Mr. Genender has held a number of leadership positions within the Dallas Bar Association, including serving as Vice-Chair (2005-2006) and Co-Chair (2006-2007) of the Golf Committee; Vice-Chair (2007-2008) and Co-Chair (2008-2009) of the Bench Bar Committee; and Vice-Chair (2009) and Co-Chair (2010) of the Judiciary Committee.
+Additionally, Mr. Genender has held a number of leadership positions within the Dallas Bar Association, including Vice-Chair and Co-Chair of the Bench Bar Committee and the Judiciary Committee.
 He is a 2007 graduate of the Leadership Dallas Class of the Greater Dallas Chamber of Commerce, and served as one of three class advisors to the 2008 Leadership Dallas Class.
-He has also been actively involved with The General Counsel Forum, where he served on the Board of Directors of The Dallas-Fort Worth Chapter from 2006-2016, co-chaired the Membership Committee from 2009-2010 and in 2016, and co-chaired the annual conference in 2010.
-Mr. Genender is a member of the State Bar of Texas, where he served on the Council of its Antitrust and Business Litigation Section from 2006-2010.He is also a Fellow of the American Bar Foundation, the Texas Bar Foundation, and the Dallas Bar Foundation.
+He has also been actively involved with the Texas General Counsel Forum, where he has served on the Board of Directors of the Dallas-Fort Worth Chapter from since 2005, co-chaired the Membership Committee from 2009-2010 and in 2015, co-chaired the annual conference in 2010 and will do so again in 2017.
+Mr. Genender also served on the Council of the State Bar of Texas’ Antitrust and Business Litigation Section from 2006-2010, and is a Fellow of the American Bar Foundation, the Texas Bar Foundation, and the Dallas Bar Foundation.